 - After proper growth, different test microorganisms such as Staphylococcus aureus, Escherichia coli, Bacillus subtilis, Pseudomonas aeruginosa, Aspergillus niger, Aspergillus fumigatus, Candida albicans, Penicillium species and Cryptococcus species are cross-streaked at right angles to the border of the actinomycetes.
-Plates are further incubated at 35-37″C for 24 to 48 hours if test organism is bacteria and at 25-28°C for 3 to 4 days for fungal test organism.
+Plates are further incubated at 35-37″C for 24 to 48 hours if the test organism is bacteria and at 25-28°C for 3 to 4 days for fungal test organisms.

 - After incubation, growth inhibitory zones for each test microorganism are measured in millimetres.
 Streptomyces species that have produced antibiotics with interesting microbial inhibition spectra are retained for further testing.

-- It is advisable to use the cylinder plate method (Fig. 2.5) and cup-plate method (Fig. 2.6) to determine the exact amount of antibiotic present in isolated culture fluids.
+- It is advisable to use the cylinder plate method (Fig. 2.5) and the cup-plate method (Fig. 2.6) to determine the exact amount of antibiotic present in isolated culture fluids.